-Australian businesses seeking to sponsor overseas employees may seek approval as an Accredited Sponsor to access priority processing of temporary skill shortage applications.
+Australian businesses seeking to sponsor overseas employees may apply for approval to become an Accredited Sponsor to access priority processing of temporary skill shortage nomination and visa applications.

-To qualify for accreditation, a sponsor must meet the requirements outlined for at least one of the four categories provided for below.
+To qualify for accreditation, a sponsor must meet the requirements outlined for at least one of the five categories provided for below.